-- All students born after Dec.
-31, 1956, must comply with Truman's two-dose MMR (Measles/ Mumps/Rubella) Immunization Requirement.
+- All students must comply with Truman's two-dose MMR (Measles/Mumps/Rubella) Immunization Requirement.
 The first dose must have been given at age 12 months or later.
 The second dose must have been given at least 28 days after the first one.
-Individuals opting out of this immunization for medical reasons must provide titer results documenting immune status. - All students living in University housing must show documentation of current meningococcal vaccine given within 5 years of entry to university and after age 16 years.
+Students opting out of this immunization for medical reasons must provide documentation to the Health Center. - All students living in University housing must provide documentation of current meningococcal vaccine given within 5 years of entry to university and after age 16 years.
 Medical exemptions are allowed with signed statement (by licensed medical physician or nurse practitioner) that the immunization would seriously endanger the life or health of the student.

 - It is strongly recommended that all students receive the COVID vaccine. - ALL STUDENTS MUST SUBMIT THE FOLLOWING: - 1.
 Completed Medical History Form with TB Screening completed - 2.
 Copy of current immunization records (either from a physician, health department, military record, high school record OR verification of immunity by serological titer.) - 3.
 Copy of current medical insurance card (front & back) - 4.
 Insurance Information Form - HOW TO SUBMIT REQUIRED MEDICAL INFORMATION - 1.
-Mail please, send directly to the Student Health Center via the envelope included in this packet. - 2.
+Mail please, send directly to the Student Health Center. - 2.
 Scanning and emailing to studenthealth@cfmcares.com. - 3.
 Faxing the records to 660-785-4011.
-Keep in mind that, at times, faxed documents are illegible when received. - Please direct any questions you may have about these requirements to the Student Health Center at 660-785-4182.
+Keep in mind that, at times, faxed documents are illegible when received.

+Please direct any questions you may have about these requirements to the Student Health Center at 660-785-4182.